kaascevich/kaascevich.github.io/src/content/posts/drafts/markdown-test.md

 After this sort of list I usually have a closing statement or paragraph, because it kinda looks weird jumping right to a heading.

-## Code should look okay by default
+## code should look okay by default

 I think most people are going to use [highlight.js] or [Prism] or something if they want to style their code blocks but it wouldn't hurt to make them look